Burning of the Parliament Buildings in Montreal: Mob attacked parliament

 One of the rioters sat in the Speaker's chair where Morin had been sitting only a few minutes before, and declared the dissolution of the House.
 The room was turned upside down while other men entered the room of the Legislative Council.
 The acts of vandalism that were reported included the destruction of the seats and desks, stamping on the portrait of Louis-Joseph Papineau, that had been hanging on the wall next to that of Queen Victoria.
 Perry claimed to have accidentally set fire to the room himself when he hit the gas chandelier suspended on the ceiling with a brick, aiming for the clock that was directly above the Speaker's chair.
 The clock, whose ticking apparently got on his nerves, was, according to his account, showing 9:40 pm when it happened.
 Other sources, including newspapers of the time, believed the fire to have been started when rioters outside the building started throwing the torches that some of them had carried from the Champ-de-Mars meeting.

 Since gas pipes were broken both inside and outside the building, the fire spread rapidly.
 Perry and Courtney ran out of the building with the ceremonial mace of the House of Assembly which was lying on the clerk's desk in front of the Speaker's chair.
-The mace was afterwards brought to Allan MacNab who was then at Donegana Hotel.
+The mace was then brought to Allan MacNab at Donegana Hotel.

 The St. Anne's Market building burned very rapidly, with the fire propagating to adjacent buildings, including a house, some warehouses, and the general hospital of the Grey Nuns.
 The mob did not allow firefighters to fight the flames devastating the parliament buildings, but did not intervene against those who were trying to save the other structures.